-Component PI Scoring issues SG60 SG80 SG100 (b) Management strategy effectiveness Evidence indicates that the measures, strategy, or comprehensi ve strategy have reduced or minimised the mortality of the ETP/OOS unit. (c) Review of alternative measures to minimise mortality of the ETP/OOS unit © There is a review at least once every 5 years of the alternative measures to minimise UoA-related mortality of the ETP/OOS unit and they are implemented as appropriate for the ETP/OOS unit.
-There is a review that happens every 2 years of alternative measures to minimise UoA-related mortality of the ETP/OOS unit, and they are implemented, as appropriate for the ETP/OOS unit. (d) Shark finning There is a high degree of certainty that shark finning is not taking place. (e) Ghost gear management strategy There are measures in place. if necessary, for the UoA that are expected to minimise ghost gear and its impact on the ETP/OOS unit.
+Component PI Scoring issues SG60 SG80 SG100 (c) Review of alternative measures to minimise mortality of the ETP/OOS unit I There is a review at least once every 5 years of the alternative measures to minimise UoA-related mortality of the ETP/OOS unit and they are implemented as appropriate for the ETP/OOS unit.
+There is a review that happens every 2 years of alternative measures to minimise UoA-related mortality of the ETP/OOS unit, and they are implemented, as appropriate for the ETP/OOS unit. (d) Shark finning There is a high degree of certainty that shark finning is not taking place. (e) Ghost gear management strategy There are measures in place, if necessary, for the UoA that are expected to minimise ghost gear and its impact on the ETP/OOS unit.
 There is a partial strategy in place for the UoA, if necessary, that is expected to minimise ghost gear and its impact on the ETP/OOS unit.
 There is a strategy in place for the UoA, if necessary, that is expected to minimise ghost gear and its impact on the ETP/OOS unit.